What Is The Focus Of Woodlands Art

 Geometric Patterns

 Geometric patterns are often used to represent abstract concepts and spiritual beliefs.
 Circles can symbolize the cycle of life, while triangles can represent the connection between the physical, mental, and spiritual realms.
-These patterns add depth and complexity to the artwork, inviting viewers to contemplate their deeper meaning.
+These patterns add depth and complexity to the artwork, inviting viewers to contemplate their deeper meaning That's the part that actually makes a difference..

 The Contemporary Relevance of Woodlands Art